The Truth About The 12-Hour Night

 When I write a personalized sleep plans for my clients, I never use the 12-hour framework.
 I will set a goal for 11-12 hours of consolidated sleep at night (this may include a feed in younger babies).

-I tell parents that eleven hours after bedtime is a realistic goal for when they should expect baby to wake for the day.
+I remind parents that eleven hours after bedtime is when they can reasonably expect their child to wake up.
 If they sleep later than that?
 Great!
 But that’s not the expectation, it’s just a welcome bonus.

 As long as your child is getting their sleep needs met a “perfect” 12-hour night is not required, nor is it realistic for every child.